-GOVINDA DAS
+GOVINDA DAS AGHORI

 Govinda Das Aghori (Jimmy Penzo - Chioggia 27/1/63), author of this site, since the adolescence undertakes the spiritual search.
 In Italy he visits and deepens various schools and in 1986 it lands in India discovering the sadhus avadhut.
-He lives in different ashram experimenting various sadhana (spiritual path) up to when he arrives in Omkareshwar and meets Baba Krishna Das Aghori.
+He lives in different ashram experimenting various sadhana (spiritual path) up to when in 1989 he arrives in Omkareshwar and meets Baba Kishan Das Aghori.
 Fascinated by the aghora philosophy, he becomes disciple of the Baba staying at his ashram for different years.

 Returned to Italy, he has worked as ayurvedic masseur and yoga teacher.